umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/index-v9.md

 When you create a:

-- Trial project for the first time, a unique project name will be generated for you.
+- Trial project for the first time - a unique project name will be generated for you.
-- Project from the Umbraco Cloud Portal, you will get to choose a name for the project.
+- Project from the Umbraco Cloud Portal - you will get to choose a name for the project.

 You can at any time change the name of your project by using the [*Rename project*](../Set-up/project-settings/#renaming-and-deleting) option from the *Settings* menu.